-On January 4, President Obama, via a recess appointment, installed Richard Cordray as the Director of the Consumer Financial Protection Bureau (CFPB or the Bureau).
+Consumer Financial Protection Bureau: What It Is, What to Expect n Jan.
+4, President Obama, via a recess appointment, installed Richard Cordray as the director of the Consumer Financial Protection Bureau.
 The appointment was the latest battle in what promises to be a "long war" between the president and Senate Republicans over the future of the CFPB, its structure, and the extent of its powers.